OpenAADL/ocarina-build/README.md

 ## About

-The `build_ocarina.sh` script is a helper program to get source code, compile package and test Ocarina on all supported platforms.
+The `build_ocarina.sh` script is a helper program to get source code, compile, package and test Ocarina on all supported platforms.
 It relies on shell constructs to coordinate various activities:

 - fetch Ocarina source, with its runtimes PolyORB-HI/Ada and